rrtjr/philippine-holidays/README.md

-# philippine-holidays
+# TL;DR
-A lazy dump for holidays in the Philippines.
+A lot of my projects involve using holidays as feature.
+Dumping this file just in case anyone needs it.
+All data is taken from [OfficialGazette](https://www.officialgazette.gov.ph/nationwide-holidays/).
+I plan to add the scraper in the future.